 \label{similarity}

-In order o understand the underlying reasons why a user retweet a message, we try to simulate the subjective decision-making procedure by investigating the relationship among a tweets and subjective models of its author and followers.
+In order to understand the underlying reasons why a user retweets a message, we try to simulate the subjective decision-making procedure by investigating the relationship among a tweet and the subjective models of its author and followers.

 We assume that if a tweet and the subjective models of a user are similar enough in terms of topics and opinions, the user will have a very high probability to retweet the tweet.